-It was the turn of the 18th century and little Laura was born to Mr. and Mrs. James Alexander Mackenzie in the county of Lexington Kentucky.
+It was the Spring of the 1800’s when little Laura was born to Mr. and Mrs. James Alexander Mackenzie in the county of Lexington Kentucky.
 They lived off the land as many did in that period and put the plough and horse to work the rugged land.
 Little Laura grew into a budding teen and was strong willed and stubborn.
 She wanted to leave the farm and venture out into the world and find an honorable profession.
 In her mind it would be nursing or politics, in her parent’s mind it would be teaching.

 Laura attended Brim wood elementary under the watchful eye of headmaster Jonathan Fox a bespeckeld little man with a jaundiced pale look about him.
 His eyes looked to far separated from his nose and when one looked at him felt like his eyes were looking to the side of them.
 It was a very uncomfortable feeling for little Laura and he scared her.